stefanlindblad/padawan101/README.md

 Open the UnityEngine_mobileSaber game from the repo and built it onto an available and per USB connected Android Phone.
-(iPhone built can work but iphone rotations are measured differently, you have to press "I" then always when the game starts that the game knows to use iPhone rotation values)
+(iPhone built can work but iphone rotations are measured differently, you have to press "U" then always when the game starts that the game knows to use iPhone rotation values)
 Start the App on the phone and connet to the client.
 Both have to be in the same IP adress space.
 For good performance a 5G Wifi Connection is recommended.

+##How to calibrate the game controller:

+If the rotation of the phone is not correct, you have to calibrate it.
+Hold the phone correctly upward (try different ways to hold it, there is only one version correct) and press "M" or "N" to rotate the rotation init value until the position of the phone matches with the position of the virtual lightsaber.
+Enjoy!